DrakeSeteraO/Memory-Sort/README.md

 # Memory-Sort
-Sorts a list of integers utilizing memory
+Sorts a list of integers utilizing memory to speed up computation time.